aaronwebthethird/Sequencer/README.md

 Again with some of the private key management it's less than ideal and this would be managed much differently in a real world example so please keep and open mind.

+## Project Structure

+Sequencer.ts - entry point for sequencer, listens for new blocks and querys DRAND

+TransactionManager.ts - Processes values from the sequencer

+TransactionQueue.ts - queue for managing all transactions

+DrandOracle.sol - solidity contract for drandoracle storage

 ## Notes

 There is a lot more i would do.

-Namely
+Namely...

-Write more tests
+Write a lot more tests

 Resetting the nonce if it gets completely out of sync with the server